 - Entrants should also submit scores in PDF format that match the recordings exactly.
 If submitting vocal works with orchestrations, piano vocal reductions are preferred.

 Applications will be reviewed by a distinguished panel drawn from established opera/vocal composers and opera-producing professionals, with finalists selected on the basis of applicants' submitted materials, demonstrated compositional ability, interest in and aptitude for pursuit of opera composition, and potential for academic success in the chosen graduate program.

-Fellowship finalists will be notified by mid-November and interviewed by the panel.
+Fellowship finalists will be notified by early-December and interviewed by the panel.
 Finalists will also be asked to provide a copy of their academic transcript for their current or last completed degree, as well as documentation of unmet financial need for the degree for which they are seeking the fellowship.
 The selected recipient(s) will be announced by mid-December 2023.